 This new piece of the California water puzzle - knowing where percolation channels lead to deeper groundwater storage - could fundamentally change floodplain restoration design.

-Lawrence Livermore National Labs scientists have recently demonstrated how much more our aquifers rely on surface flows since our golden age of dam-building in California.
+Scientists at Lawrence Livermore National Labs have recently demonstrated how much more our aquifers rely on surface flows since our golden age of dam-building in California.
 Using environmentally-present noble gasses and radioisotopes to create water “fingerprints,” Lawrence Livermore scientists were able to show that in pre-modern times, riverflows accounted for about 26% of groundwater in the San Joaquin Valley.
 Today, they account for 47%.